gwerneckp/DiscordMovieReviewerBot/README.md

 # Movie Reviewer Discord Bot!

-This bot was created with the purpose of helping friends **review movies** after a movie night on discord.
-When a photo is posted in a selected channel, the bot will add 5 reactions to it.
-After a new reaction is added, he will verify the user has not voted twice and calculate the average score given by the users.
+This bot was created with the purpose of helping friends **review movies** on discord.
+When an image is posted in a selected channel, the bot will add 5 reactions to it.
+After a new reaction from a user, the bot will remove double votes and calculate the average score.

 ## Get started:
-To get started, you first need to modify the **<span>config</span>.py** file with the needed parameters as showed below:
+To get started, you first need to modify the **<span>config</span>.py** file with the required parameters as in the exemple below:

     BOT_USER_ID = 795736328632270899
     ALLOWED_CHANNELS = [805931582149099600, 4159525192383725001]